jupyter-book/blog/posts/2025-11-04-why-make-a-major-release.md

 ### Use the upgrade guide and helper

 We've also created an [upgrade guide for Jupyter Book 1](xref:jb#upgrade-tldr) to help people navigate their upgrade path.
 This includes guides to translate "old" configuration (`_config.yml`) to "new" configuration (`myst.yml`) and documents some potential paper-cuts along the way.

 Bundled with this effort is an **auto-upgrade tool** that will try and do most of the hard work for you.
 If you run `jupyter book build` in a directory with "old style" configuration, it should prompt you to automatically upgrade your book's configuration.

-We hope that these reduce the burden on users in upgrading their books if they wish, but we want to re-iterate that users don't strictly need to upgrade!
-You can always [downgrade to Jupyter Book 1](#downgrade-jb1) and keep using that.
+We hope that these reduce the burden on users in upgrading their books if they wish!

+(And remember, you can always [downgrade to Jupyter Book 1](#downgrade-jb1) and keep using that.)

 ### Ask for support and guidance in our community channels

 Finally, we've set up a number of [community channels](jb:community) where users and project contributors can discuss with one another and ask questions.

 Here are a few dedicated spaces:

-Here are a few helpful links if you'd like to learn more:

 - [Our chat room](https://discord.mystmd.org/) is for quick conversations and synchronous questions.
 - [Our discussions forum](https://github.com/orgs/jupyter-book/discussions) is for all kinds of general questions.